sjbennett123/polarlarp/content/rules/rulebook/rulebook.md

 <damage amount> <weapon type> <damage type> <effect>.

 When in combat with the same opponent, there is no need to continue calling your damage beyond the first or second swing.
-Weapon verbals are out of game and can thus be made while under the effects of a Silence or Gypsy Curse, however anyone who hears them will know what it is.
+Weapon verbals are out of game and can thus be made while under the effects of a Silence or Hex, however anyone who hears them will know what it is.

 ### Damage Amount